-Condition Reference Condition Requirements Document Reference Conditions of Conditions of Approval SSI-8256 C1 A Construction Environmental Management Plan (CEMP) must be prepared in accordance with the Construction Environmental Management Framework (CEMF) included in the documents listed in Condition A1 to detail how the performance outcomes, commitments and mitigation measures specified in the documents listed in Condition A1 will be implemented and achieved during Construction.
+Condition Reference Condition Requirements Document Reference Conditions of Approval SSI-8256 C1 A Construction Environmental Management Plan (CEMP) must be prepared in accordance with the Construction Environmental Management Framework (CEMF) included in the documents listed in Condition A1 to detail how the performance outcomes, commitments and mitigation measures specified in the documents listed in Condition A1 will be implemented and achieved during Construction.
 This document fulfils the requirements of C1.
 The Compliance Matrix in Appendix A tracks these requirements.
-C2 The CEMP must be endorsed by the E the Planning Secretary for approval no before the commencement of Construction later than one (1) month Section 1.2 The CEMP Sub-plans must be prepared in consultation with the relevant government agencies identified for each CEMP Sub-plan and be consistent with the CEMF and CEMP referred to in Condition C1: Refer to relevant Sub- plans.
-Note: in accordance with the Sydney Metro City & С3 a) Noise and Vibration Re b) Soil and Water Re c) Waste and Spoil Re d) Heritage He elevant Government pencies to be consulted CEMP Sub-plans elevant Council(s) elevant council(s), Dol, OEH elevant council(s) elevant council (or its elegate) and relevant elevant elevant Southwest - Sydenham to Bankstown Staging Report a Waste and Spoil Sub- plan is not required.
+C2 The CEMP must be endorsed by the ER and then submitted to the Planning Secretary for approval no later than one (1) month before the commencement of Construction.
+Section 1.2 С3 Interview CEMP Sub-plans must be prepared in consultation with the relevant government agencies identified for each CEMP Sub-plan and be consistent with the CEMF and CEMP referred to in Condition C1: ID Consultation required for CEMP Sub-plans Relevant Government Agencies to be consulted for CEMP Sub-plans a) Noise and Vibration Relevant Council(s) b) Soil and Water Relevant council(s) c) Waste and Spoil Relevant council(s) d) Heritage Heritage Council (or its delegate) and relevant council(s) Refer to relevant Sub- plans.
+Note: in accordance with the Sydney Metro City & Southwest - Sydenham to Bankstown Staging Report a Waste and Spoil Sub- plan is not required.
 As such, consultation in accordance with C3(c) is not required.
-Waste and Spoil is addressed within a procedure, refer to Appendix E. C4 The CEMP Sub-plans must be prepared in accordance with the CEMF.
-Refer to the Project's Noise and Vibration Management Plan, Soil and Water Management Plan and Heritage Management Plan.
-C5 Details of all information requested by an agency to be included in a CEMP Sub-plan as a result of consultation, including copies of all correspondence from those agencies, must be provided with the relevant CEMP Sub-Plan Refer to the Project's Noise and Vibration Management Plan, Soil and Water Management Plan and Heritage Management Plan.
-C6 Any of the CEMP Sub-plans may be submitted along with, or subsequent to, the submission of the CEMP but in any event, no later than one (1) month before Construction.
-Section 1.2 C7 Construction must not commence until Sub-plans have been approved by the Section 1.2
+Waste and Spoil is addressed within a procedure, refer to Appendix E. C4 The CEMP Sub-plans must be prepared in accordance with the CEMF .
+Refer to the Project's Noise and Vibration Management C5 Details of all information requested by an agency to be included in a CEMP Sub-plan as a result of consultation, including copies of all correspondence from those agencies, must be provided with the relevant CEMP Sub-Plan C6 Any of the CEMP Sub-plans may be submitted along with, or subsequent to, the submission of the CEMP but in any event, no later than one (1) month before Construction.
+Section 1.2 C7 Construction must not commence until the CEMP and all CEMPSection 1.2Sub-plans have been approved by the Planning Secretary.
+The